3 stations on Thomson-East Coast Line begin operations

 Mr Timothy Swee, 31, said he was trying out the new route to see if it would cut down his travel time to work in the morning.

-With the new line, he hopes it will be faster than taking the bus, although he noted that the train intervals at the Woodlands TEL station were slightly longer than elsewhere.
+With the new line, he hopes his commute will be faster than taking the bus, although he noted that train intervals at the Woodlands TEL station were slightly longer than at stations on other lines.

-The Straits Times observed that trains on the TEL were arriving at nine-minute intervals, compared with the two to three minutes during peak periods on other lines like the NSL.
+The Straits Times observed that trains on the TEL were arriving at nine-minute intervals, compared with the two to three minutes during peak periods on other lines.

-The longer waiting period did not seem to deter too many commuters, but for Mr Anamul Haque, 28, it meant he did not get to work any faster.
+The TEL is Singapore's sixth MRT line and will be 43km long, with 32 stations, eight of which are interchange stations, when it is fully operational in 2024.

 "Luckily, my workplace is next to Woodlands South station, so it does not take very long for me to walk to work," he said.

-Ms Lynn Tan, 27, a technical support officer at Republic Polytechnic, said the longer wait for the train might make her go back to taking the shuttle bus.

-She said service 902, which operates from Woodlands interchange and goes to Republic Polytechnic, has "back-to-back" buses with minimal delay.
+Ms Lynn Tan, 27, a technical support officer at Republic Polytechnic, said the longer wait for the train might make her go back to taking the shuttle bus as the service she takes to work has "back-to-back" buses with minimal delays.

-For commuters to familiarise themselves with the line, as well as its connection to the NSL, there will be free travel for three days on the TEL from Friday to Sunday.
+For commuters to familiarise themselves with the line, as well as its connection to the NSL, there will be free travel on the TEL until tomorrow.

-The TEL is Singapore's sixth MRT line and will be 43km long with 32 stations, eight of which are interchange stations, when fully operational in 2024.
+The TEL is Singapore's sixth MRT line.
+It will be 43km long, with 32 stations, eight of which are interchange stations, when it is fully operational in 2024.

 The line will link neighbourhoods such as Thomson, Toa Payoh, Marine Parade and Bedok to the Central Business District.

-The second stage, comprising six stations from Springleaf to Caldecott, is expected to open later this year.
+Six more stations, from Springleaf to Caldecott, are expected to open later this year.